herdeybayor/voting-api/README.md

 See `.env.example` for the complete list of required environment variables.
 The essential ones include:

 - Database connection details
+  - `POSTGRES_SSL`: Set to `true` for SSL connections to PostgreSQL.
+The application uses `{ rejectUnauthorized: false }` for SSL configuration, which allows connections to self-signed certificates.
 - JWT secrets and expiration times
 - SMTP configuration for emails
 - AWS S3 configuration for file uploads